breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 When Bash loads, it can look to several different sources for instructions and the values of particular environment variables.
 These sources include files such as `.bash_profile` and `.bashrc`, which are located in the directory `[user root directory]/Users/[your user name]`.
 Which one should you use?
 There are numerous discussions out on the internet on this topic, such as [here](https://medium.com/@kingnand.90/what-is-the-difference-between-bash-profile-and-bashrc-d4c902ac7308), [here](https://apple.stackexchange.com/questions/51036/what-is-the-difference-between-bash-profile-and-bashrc), and [here](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).

-At the current moment, as my rudimentary knowledge on this topic is developing, I think the safest and easiest bet is to add the text to `.bash_profile` if you're working on a Mac, since Terminal's default is to look to `.bash_profile` every time a new Terminal window with Bash is opened.
+At the current moment, as my rudimentary knowledge on this topic is developing, I think the safest and easiest bet is to add the text to `.bash_profile` if you're working on a Mac.
+This is because Terminal, by default, looks to `.bash_profile` every time a new Terminal window with Bash is opened.

 -----------
 <p />

 <p class="text-centered bold underlined">Ok, so it looks like <code>.bash_profile</code> is now setting the <code>PATH</code> when my Bash session opens.
-But what does this like of code really mean?
+But what does this line of code really mean?
 For example, what is <code>export</code>? </p>

-`export` is a command that says: what ever follows on this line of code [should apply to all of Bash's child processes](https://superuser.com/questions/153371/what-does-export-do-in-bash) from that point on.
-In overly-simplistic plain language, I think this means: for commands executed with Bash from now on, those commands will look to and depend on whatever is `export`ed.

 `export` is a command that says: put this variable in the `env` of all [Bash's child processes](https://superuser.com/questions/153371/what-does-export-do-in-bash) from that point on.
-In overly-simplistic plain language, I think this means: for commands executed with Bash from now on, the environmental variables have been updated according to whatever was `export`ed.
+In overly-simplistic terms, I think this means: for commands executed with Bash from now on, the environmental variables have been updated according to whatever was `export`ed.

 -----------
 <p />

 <p class="text-centered bold underlined">What happens next?</p>

-`PATH` is a Bash environment variable and discussed above, and the `=` operator sets what the `PATH` should be from now on.
+The `=` operator sets what the `PATH` should be from now on.

 -----------
 <p />

-<p class="text-centered bold underlined">Ok, so I get that colons separate distinct directories when the <code>PATH</code> variable is being set, and <code>.bash_profile</code> is now defining the <code>PATH</code> as the BASH session loads.
+<p class="text-centered bold underlined">Ok, so I get that colons separate distinct directories when the <code>PATH</code> variable is being set, and <code>.bash_profile</code> is now defining the <code>PATH</code> as the Bash session loads.
 But what's up with <code>$PATH</code> at the end of the line?
 In particular, why is there a dollar sign?</p>

 Let's take a look again at the line of code suggested by the Stack Overflow answer, after the `export` command:

 `PATH="/usr/local/bin:$PATH"`

 As it turns out, with the [Bash language](https://stackoverflow.com/questions/28693737/is-bash-a-programming-language), a variable is assigned a value by simply writing the variable name, followed by a `=` operator, and then the value .
-But to *access* the value assigned (this access is generally called "[parameter expansion](https://opensource.com/article/17/6/bash-parameter-expansion"), the variable needs to be preceded by `$`.
+But to *access* the value assigned (which is generally called "[parameter expansion](https://opensource.com/article/17/6/bash-parameter-expansion")), the variable needs to be preceded by `$`.
 See, for example, the discussions [here](https://stackoverflow.com/questions/18658190/bash-when-to-use-in-front-of-variables) and [here](https://opensource.com/article/17/6/bash-parameter-expansion).
 In other words, the `$` is analogous to a getter method for the variable that follows or an operator for string concatenation.

 So this...